-Andor's Luca-S exploits the processing power of today's desktop computers.
+Andor's Luca-R exploits the processing power of today's desktop computers.
 The system's hardware components and its comprehensive software options provide speed and versatility for a range of imaging applications and set-ups.

-The Andor Luca-S system is composed of hardware, software choice and documentation.
+The Andor Luca system is composed of hardware, software choice and documentation (including on-line help and the User's Guide to Andor Luca).
 This section of the User's Guide identifies the main hardware components of the system and guides you through the installation procedure.
-The main components of the Andor Luca-S EMCCD system are as follows:
+The main components of the Andor Luca-R EMCCD system are as follows:

-- Camera containing:
+- Detector Head containing:

-- > EMCCD Sensor
+- EMCCD Sensor

-- > Input / Output connectors
+- Input / Output connectors

 - Andor Instruction Manuals on CD-ROM

-- Power Supply Block (PSB) and power cable
+- ELC-01781 Power Supply Block (PSB) and power cable

 - USB cable

 - CS-C mount adapter

-- Video cable

-NOTE: The Luca-S has a CS-mount as standard.
+NOTE: The Luca-R has a CS-mount as standard.
 If C-mount is required, use the CS-C mount screw-on adapter provided.

-1.3.1 - Camera
+1.3.1 - Camera & Connectors